LucasGenoud/modern-cv/cv.typ

   description: "Institute of Artificial Intelligence and Complex Systems (iCoSys) at HEIA-FR", )
 #resume-item[Benchmarking and prototyping of a semantic search system for the Federal Supreme Court of Switzerland.]
-#resume-item[Conception and development of microservices to generate road assets inventories using computer vision models.]
 #resume-item[Conception and development of an agentic AI system to automate video feed analysis using AWS Bedrock and vision models.]
+#resume-item[Conception and development of microservices to generate road assets inventories using fine-tuned computer vision models.]

 #v(10pt)